 Buying and selling real estate is about more than just money though.
 The best realtors are experts, they are trustworthy, easy to work with, and they’ll provide you the best experience while helping you sell your property.

-#1 Decide What Is Most Important to You
+1. Decide What Is Most Important to You

-Do you want someone who is always available to answer your questions and give you sound advice?
-Do you want someone who will work hard to get you the most money for your property?
-Do you want someone who knows your market inside and out?
+Do you want someone who has great communication skills to answer your questions and give you sound advice?
+Maybe you want someone who will work hard to get you the most money for your property.
+Or you want someone who knows your market inside and out.

 Laying this groundwork will help you when you start interviewing agents.
 Online real estate agent directories like FastExpert, read through reviews and allow you to filter by traits that clients mentioned.
 This can be incredibly helpful in finding listing agents in your area and help narrow down your choices to what you really want.